 How big your car’s engine is isn’t the be-all and end-all of your premium.
 There are other factors that have different weightings when insurers are working out your premium, too, like your age, your driving history, your postcode and your job title.

 It’s all about risk profiles.
 When they work out your premium, insurers put you into categories based on these factors.
 How likely people who have similar profiles to you are to claim on their insurance affects your price.

 For example, a young driver insuring a powerful car will have a more expensive policy than a driver with more experience.
 If an insurer knows young drivers are more likely to claim in that kind of car, your price will be higher (and young drivers are more likely to claim anyway).

-Manufacturers are also adding swanky new features to cars that can reduce your premium, like high-tech alarms, immobilisers, and Autonomous Emergency Braking (AEB for short).
+Manufacturers are also adding swanky new features to new cars that can reduce your premium, like high-tech alarms, immobilisers, and Autonomous Emergency Braking (AEB for short).
 These features can lower your car’s insurance group, because they mean it’s less likely to be stolen or get in an accident.

 Electric cars don’t have internal combustion engines.
 They have an electric motor powered by a battery, which is why you have to charge an electric car.